almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 #> 1  1  5
 #> 3  1  *
 ```
-result is a list of size 1, where the element in the list is of type **Data Frame**.
-The dataframe contains the units that were matched, and the covariates and corresponding values, that it was matched on.
-The covariates that each unit was not matched on is noted with a " * " character.
+result is a list of size 1, where the only element in the list is of type **Data Frame**.
+The dataframe contains all of the units that were matched, and the covariates and corresponding values, that it was matched on.
+The covariates that each unit was not matched on is denoted with a " * " character.
+The list 'result' will have additional values based on additional optional parameters, detailed in additional documentation below.

-To find the main matched group of a unit after DAME has been run, use the function *mmg_of_unit*
+To find the main matched group of a particular unit after DAME has been run, use the function *mmg_of_unit*

 ```Python
 mmg = mmg_of_unit(result[0], 3, sample_df, output_style=2)